To contact the park: 870-628-4714

 Park staff offer guided walking, biking, kayaking, and birding tours, and other interpretive programs throughout the year.

 The campground at Cane Creek features 29 campsites (four Class A and 25 Class B) and one Rent-An-RV, and a modern bathhouse with hot showers.
 Cane Creek is one of the Arkansas State Parks system's four parks that offer a Rent-An-RV.
 This 30-foot RV features heat and air-conditioning; beds for eight persons; a fully-equipped kitchen including stove/oven, refrigerator, microwave, coffee maker, pots and dishes; satellite TV/VCR/DVD and built-in sound system with CD and radio.
 The unit also includes a slide-out area.
 Alongside the RV is an 11' x 11' wooden deck equipped with a table, chairs and a cooking grill.
 The RV is permanently set up on a campsite featuring water, electric, and sewer hookups.
 Visit our camping page for rates and fees.
 A $50 deposit is required per stay.
 Weekday rentals may be made for one day.
 Weekends require a two-day rental.
 NOTE: Pets are not allowed in the RV, and it is a non-smoking accommodation.
-[The park system's other Rent-An-RV offerings are at Bull Shoals-White River State Park near Mountain Home, Lake Charles State Park near Powhatan, and Millwood State Park near Ashdown.]
+[The park system's other Rent-An-RV offerings are at Bull Shoals-White River State Park near Mountain Home and Lake Charles State Park near Powhatan.]

 Cane Creek State Park also features picnic sites, a screened pavilion, enclosed climate-controlled pavilion, visitor center with exhibits and gift shop, launch ramp, barrier-free fishing piers, hiking trail, kayak trail, bathhouse, restrooms, and a playground.
 Flat-bottom fishing boats, solo and tandem kayaks, and bicycles [NOTE: These are not mountain bikes] can be rented at the visitor center.